Postgraduate Diploma in Youth and Community Leadership

 Coursework includes collaborative learning, practical applications, and virtual site visits from local iwi and charitable organisations.
 You can also customise your Diploma to an area of your choosing, so you can work towards a career path that interests you.

-Plus choose at least 30 points from the following optional courses.
+Plus choose at least 30 points from the following elective courses.

-The remaining 30 points can also be chosen from the optional course list, or from any postgraduate courses at UC.
+The remaining 30 points can also be chosen from the elective courses list, or from any postgraduate courses at UC.